Prateek-27/VR-Bird-Feeding/README.md

 ![fruits](screenshots/ss2.png)

 **Hot Air Balloon:** I have a hot air balloon which is used to teleport across the map.
-I added a few new scripts to the prefab I used for assignment 1.
+I added a few new scripts to the prefab I used for assignment.

 ![balloon](screenshots/ss3.png)